atsaloli/cf3-tutorial/source/440-080-Methods-1950-Methods.exr.md

 Configuring a web server.

+- install "httpd" package

+   e.g.

+       packages:
+          "php-mysql"
+            policy => "present";

+- start "httpd" service

+  e.g.

+      services:

+          "httpd"
+            service_policy => "start";

+- add parsing of argument to the bundle (if "on", then do the above;
+  if "off", then stop the service)

+TIP: The CFEngine function strcmp() can compare two strings.

-Write a bundle "webserver" that will ensure an Apache httpd package is installed and process is running if its argument is "on":
+1. Write a bundle "webserver" that will ensure an Apache httpd package is installed and the service is up and running when the argument is "on":

 ```cfengine3

      methods:

         "any"